Section 2.6 “Seismic Hazard and Risk Dynamics” invites applications for a

 The GFZ is a partner with Geo.X (www.geo-x.net), and as such it is well connected with other geoscience institutions in Potsdam und Berlin.
 Geo.X forms the largest regional cluster of geoscientific expertise in Europe and offers excellent opportunities for cooperation and development.

-Please submit your application by 15th February 2018
+Please submit your application by 23rd July 2018 (extended).

 Equal opportunity is an inherent part of our personnel policy.
 Therefore we are particularly welcoming applications from qualified women.
 Severely disabled persons will be given preferential treatment in the case of equal qualification.